johnwason/vcpkg-action/README.md

 Include other configuration settings as normal in the cmake command.
 The vcpkg-action step must have the id `vcpkg`.

-Another directory named `vcpkg_cache` is created in the workspace root.
+Another directory named `vcpkg_cache` is created in the temp directory.
 This directory is used to store the cache files, and is cached using `actions/cache@v4`.
 The cache key is automatically generated, but can also be modified using the `cache-key` argument.